Issue 70 – The Cryptocurrency States of America

 Trump has been announcing new additions to the Trumposphere at a rapidfire pace, seemingly making ever more horrifying selections each time.
 While Senate rejections of presidential Cabinet appointments are historically rare, Trump seems to be challenging his newly Republican Congress to defy him with some of the picks.
 However, he’s also announced that he wishes to be permitted to make recess appointments, which would enable him to bypass the normal Senate hearing and confirmation process.

 First to discuss is Trump transition team co-chair Howard Lutnick, who also heads the Cantor Fitzgerald financial services firm.
 Cantor Fitzgerald has just wrapped up hosting its own “Crypto, Digital Assets & AI Infrastructure Conference” in Miami, and offers crypto services of its own.
 Lutnick has also personally vouched for the shady stablecoin issuer Tether, which has been proven to have lied about the stablecoin being fully backed by dollars and dollar-like assets [W3IGG], but now insists that we should all just trust them that it is now even if it wasn’t then.
 Rather than produce legitimate audits, Tether instead leaned on Lutnick to vouch for them.
 “They have the money they say they have,” he stated earlier this year.15 That’s basically an audit, right?
-Apropos of nothing, Tether has minted $7 billion in new tokens since Trump’s win.16 Tether is also reportedly (still) under investigation by the Department of Justice,17 though that investigation is only one of many whose futures are uncertain giving the new administration.
+Apropos of nothing, Tether has minted $7 billion in new tokens since Trump’s win.16 Tether is also reportedly (still) under investigation by the Department of Justice,17 though that investigation is only one of many whose futures are uncertain given the new administration.
 Anyway, Lutnick is in a serious position of power with his role on the transition team, where he helps to staff Trump’s future administration.
 And the cryptocurrency industry knows it, with Coinbase CEO and political megadonor Brian Armstrong reportedly seeking to secure meetings with Lutnick.18

 Lutnick has selflessly put his own name in the running as a potential pick for Treasury Secretary, and is reportedly one of two candidates Trump is considering.
 The other is Scott Bessent, a fellow Trump megadonor and crypto enthusiast.
 Bessent has been a proponent of integrating cryptocurrency into the broader economy, and of course of broader deregulation.
 While perhaps the only blessing in the 2022 cryptocurrency wipeout was that people without crypto investments were pretty much entirely insulated from the carnage — unlike other historical financial collapses, such as the one in 2008 — I fear we may soon wave goodbye to such a firewall as Trump’s crypto-enthusiastic administration and the new Congress allow crypto to enmesh itself within the broader financial and banking system.
 As far as things to keep an eye out for and mobilize on, this is a big one — although hopefully Elizabeth Warren on the banking committee will provide somewhat of a bulwark.